What are the Types of THC & Their Differences?

 Delta-10 THC will almost certainly get you high.
 That being said, users say its high is much more mellow than ‘regular’ THC’s.
 Delta-10 doesn’t seem to be strong enough to impair your coordination or working memory.
 If you want to get blitzed and still stay productive, this is probably the cannabinoid for you!

-All in all, Delta-10 THC offers users the chance to experience euphoria and bliss...without the anxiety-laden side effects of Delta-9.
+All in all, Delta-10 THC offers users the chance to experience euphoria and bliss...without the anxious side effects of Delta-9.
 Expect it to get a whole lot more popular in the coming months and years, especially among first-time cannabis users.

 While most of THC’s known isomers are less powerful than OG delta-9, THC-O is different.